BANGAUTOGLASS

 It would be misleading to give a flat number for this service, because several variables meaningfully affect the total.
 The cost of your windshield replacement and Ford Edge ADAS recalibration after windshield replacement will be influenced by your model year and trim, the specific glass features installed on your vehicle (acoustic glass, embedded antenna, sensor compatibility), whether your Edge requires static calibration, dynamic calibration, or both, and whether your comprehensive auto insurance policy covers glass and calibration work.

 If you do have comprehensive coverage, glass replacement is frequently covered with little to no out-of-pocket cost — and some policies extend that coverage to include ADAS recalibration as well.
 If you haven't started the claims process yet, Bang AutoGlass can help you understand what information you'll need and how the process works, so you're not navigating it alone.
-We do not file the claim for you, but we can walk you through the steps and help ensure nothing is overlooked.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Getting It Right the First Time